Digital Products Privacy Statement

 Updates to Our Privacy Statement.

-We review this Privacy Statement on an annual basis and make updates from time to time, for example, to reflect changes in the law and to provide more clarity on our practices.
-When we make any changes, we will provide notice by updating the “last updated” date at the top of this Privacy Statement indicating when it was last revised.
-For material changes to this Privacy Statement, we will seek to provide notice of such material changes in advance of the change coming into effect, by emailing the Customer point of contact we have in our records.
+We review this Statement on an annual basis and make updates from time to time, for example, to reflect changes in the law and to provide more clarity on our practices.
+When we make any changes, we will provide notice by updating the “last updated” date at the top of this Statement indicating when it was last revised.
+For material changes to this Statement, we will seek to provide notice of such material changes in advance of the change coming into effect, by emailing the Customer point of contact we have in our records.

 Please reach out to Legal@wilsonlanguage.com with any questions on this Privacy Statement.